khj1998/software_engineering/README.md

 # software_engineering cource term project
 kimhojin,koseungreol term project.
 A simple marketplace web project.
+You can go to dev/dongguk/term-project and check the contents.